elinscott/ase_koopmans/doc/ase/neighborlist.rst

 Both implementations can be used via the :class:`~ase.neighborlist.NeighborList` class.
 It also provides easy access to the two implementations methods and functions.
-Constructing such an object can be done manually or with the :func:`~ase.neighborlist.buildNeighborList` function.
+Constructing such an object can be done manually or with the :func:`~ase.neighborlist.build_neighbor_list` function.

 Further functions provide access to some derived results like graph-analysis etc.: